EmreNaki/RN-WalletApp/README.md

 # RN-WalletApp
-A React Native wallet app where users can track their expanses and imcomes.
+A React Native wallet app where users can track their expanses and incomes.